 There are different Notices for those claiming exemption and those not; we have provided proforma templates on our website with a suggested inspection period.
 All authorities subject to a review must inform us as external auditor of the 30-working day period chosen whether it is our suggested period or alternative dates.
-The period we have suggested is between Monday 13 June and Friday 22 July 2022 but if you are submitting an AGAR Form 3 or 3PM and these dates are not appropriate for your smaller authority, please notify us of the dates you have chosen when submitting your documentation for review.
-Please do not count bank holidays on 2 & 3 June 2022 as part of the 30 working days.
+The period we have suggested is between Monday 5 June and Friday 14 July 2023 but if you are submitting an AGAR Form 3 or 3PM and these dates are not appropriate for your smaller authority, please notify us of the dates you have chosen when submitting your documentation for review.

-If an 'other' matter was raised on the external auditor report for 2020/21, the smaller authority must follow the instruction set out in that other matter when answering Assertion 4 of the 2021/22 AGS.
+If an 'other' matter was raised on the external auditor report for 2021/22, the smaller authority must follow the instruction set out in that other matter when answering assertion 4 of the 2022/23 AGS.